 I use to take an antihistamine, such as Claritin, twice a day directed by my doctor to combat my allergies- that is how bad they are.

 Everyone's stomach pain symptoms due to mucus build up vary, but I hope these methods help you as they have helped me in finding relief.

 Think about going to visit an allergist to have either a skin test or food allergy blood test completed.

-For me, one of many symptoms of food allergies is severe stomach pain.
-It can be excruciating if you do no realize you have an allergy towards a particular or multiple foods.
-Here's to a happy stomach.
+For me, one of many symptoms of food intolerance is severe stomach pain.
+It can be excruciating if you do not realize you have a sensitivity towards a particular or multiple foods.
+Just be patient with yourself and listen to your body.